Estonian Online Gaming

 Two key legal acts govern online gaming in Estonia – the Gambling Act and the Gambling Tax Act.
 The regulatory body overseeing online gaming in Estonia is the Estonian Tax and Customs board.

 When Estonia first opened its market to offshore companies, it required that the operator’s servers be located in Estonia.
-But in 2012, Estonia removed that regulatory requirement.
+In 2012, Estonia removed that regulatory requirement.

 Operators need two licenses to do business in Estonia.
 The activity license verifies the company is reliable and will conform to the requirements of the Gambling Act.
 It is nontransferable and granted for an unspecified amount of time.
 The operating license, which relates to the specific online games offered, is issued for up to five years.

 Online gaming licenses can be obtained through the Estonian Tax and Customs Board.
-Operators pay a 5% tax on the gross gambling yield annually and upfront licensing fees as well.
+Operators pay a 5% tax on the gross gambling yield annually and upfront licensing fees.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | RGT Online | Casino City Press | Gaming Directory